matthieuo/dl-classification/README.md

 `train.py -paths "data_train"  -nc 3  -reg 0.0001  -dp .4 -s "training1" -bp "OUTPUT_PATH" -bs 64`

-In with `-paths` contains the training set, `-nc` controls the number of classes, `-reg` controls the L2 regularization factor, `-dp` controls the dropout value.
+In which `-paths` contains the training set, `-nc` controls the number of classes, `-reg` controls the L2 regularization factor, `-dp` controls the dropout value.

 A new directory is created on the `-bp` directory named with the training parameter plus the `-s` string.
 This directory contains the trained models and some metrics for tensorboard.

-It's possible to test the trained models on a test set.
+It's possible to test the trained models on a test set with the `-tp` option.
 The test set's directory should be organized like the train set directory.